 Research

-We are working on cutting-edge research focused on experimental and computational studies to fundamentally understand and predict the multiscale mechanical behavior and physical characteristics of rocks (and granular materials) to address problems related to natural and built infrastructure, energy systems, sustainability, and geohazard mitigation.
+We are working on cutting-edge research focused on experimental and computational studies to fundamentally understand and predict the multiscale mechanical behavior and physical characteristics of rocks (and granular materials) to address problems related to natural and built infrastructure, energy systems, and hazard mitigation and remediation.

 1. Mechanics of Geomaterials and Coupled Processes: